One Line Blogs Is it the smartest page on the Internet?

 A few weeks later Klimov goes to the American Embassy in Helsinki and defects.
 His real name is Anatoliy Golitsyn.
 The man who bought me coffee and chatted about Beat literature is a major in the KGB, and he is the highest ranking Russian agent ever to defect, before or since.

-I fly back to Stockholm and settle in for the Christmas season, with a job hauling package sacks at the Stockholm 5 post office for $1.50 an hour.
-With less than a day before my 3-month Scandinavian visa must be renewed in early January, I decline a permanent PO job ($1.75 an hour) and catch the ferry to East Germany.
+I fly back to Stockholm via Pan American and settle in for the Christmas season, with a job hauling package sacks at the Stockholm 5 post office for $1.50 an hour.
+With less than a day before my 3-month Scandinavian visa must be renewed in early January, I decline the permanent PO job the postmaster offers ($1.75 an hour) and catch the ferry to East Germany.

 Alas, I have no connections to buy or sell medicine.
 I'm doing this for the hell of it.
 Remember Italy?
 One never knows.